dworthen/apphost/api/apphost.api.md

     // (undocumented)
     argv: string;
 }

+// Warning: (ae-missing-release-tag) "loadEnvFile" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function loadEnvFile(file: string): AppHostExtension;

 // Warning: (ae-missing-release-tag) "setConfigPath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //